John D. Rockefeller: Early life

-Rockefeller was the second child born in Richford, New York, to con artist William A. Rockefeller Sr. and Eliza Davison.
-He had an elder sister named Lucy and four younger siblings: William Jr., Mary, and twins Franklin (Frank) and Frances.
+Rockefeller was the second of six children born in Richford, New York, to con artist William A. Rockefeller Sr. and Eliza Davison.
+Rockefeller had an elder sister named Lucy and four younger siblings: William Jr., Mary, and fraternal twins Franklin (Frank) and Frances.
 His father was of English and German descent, while his mother was of Ulster Scot descent.
-William Sr. was first a lumberman and then a traveling salesman who identified himself as a "botanic physician" who sold elixirs, described by locals as "Big Bill" and "Devil Bill."
+One source says that some ancestors were Huguenots, the Roquefeuille family, who fled to Germany from France during the reign of Louis XIV and a period of religious persecution.
+By the time their descendants immigrated to North America, their name had taken German form.
+William Sr. worked first as a lumberman and then a traveling salesman.
+He claimed to be a "botanic physician" who sold elixirs, and was described by locals as "Big Bill" and "Devil Bill."
 Unshackled by conventional morality, he led a vagabond existence and returned to his family infrequently.
 Throughout his life, Bill was notorious for conducting schemes.
-In between the births of Lucy and John, Bill and his mistress and housekeeper Nancy Brown had a daughter named Clorinda who died young.
-Between John and William Jr.'s births, Bill and Nancy had another daughter Cornelia.
+In between the births of Lucy and John, Bill and his mistress and housekeeper Nancy Brown had a daughter named Clorinda, who died young.
+Between John and William Jr.'s births, Bill and Nancy had another daughter, named Cornelia.